 Job Prospects and Salary

-According to the U.S. Bureau of Labor Statistics, job opportunities for all types of loan officers is expected to increase by 8% between 2014 and 2024, although hiring is heavily dependent on the state of the nation's economy.
-The median annual wage for all loan officers was approximately $63,430 in May 2015.
+According to the U.S. Bureau of Labor Statistics, job opportunities for all types of loan officers is expected to increase faster than the average by 8% between 2018 and 2028, although hiring is heavily dependent on the state of the nation's economy.
+The median annual wage for all loan officers was approximately $63,040 in May 2018.

 Commercial Bank Underwriters' Education Requirements